What is Seroquel?

 Long-Term Treatment for Seroquel Addiction

-If you are struggling with what feels like problematic use of Seroquel or another medication, you should know that many rehab and supervised detoxification facilities like We Level Up dual diagnosis rehab Washington accept patients who are withdrawing from prescribed medication.
+Suppose you are struggling with using Seroquel or another medication.
+In that case, you should know that many rehab and supervised detoxification facilities like We Level Up dual diagnosis rehab Washington accept patients withdrawing from prescribed medication.

-There is increasing recognition that misuse of prescribed drugs is just as debilitating as the use of illicit drugs.
-Some facilities also help offer emotional and medical support for those who are biologically dependent on Seroquel and wish to safely come off of it.
+There is increasing recognition that prescription drug misuse is just as debilitating as using illicit drugs.
+Some facilities also help offer emotional and medical support for those biologically dependent on Seroquel and wishing to come off it safely.

 Reclaim Your Life From Seroquel Addiction with Dual Diagnosis Rehab Washington